 “Those of Caernarfon not the least in speed,…Three golden Eagles in their Ensigne brought”.

-and are found in Sir Bernard Burke’s 1884 publication, ” The General Armoury…”
+of chronological lists of Lords Lieutenant and other officials in north Wales and are found in Sir Bernard Burke’s 1884 publication, ” The General Armoury…”

 An illustration of these is included in the 1915 update of this work.